 InSinkErator garbage disposals are well priced and have a good warranty service program.
 Like any appliance, they don’t last forever.
 And, you will need to have some basic electrical work done to accommodate the installation, unless you are purchasing the disposal to replace an existing one.

-- 26 oz.
-Grind chamber with galvanized steel grind system
+- Garbage disposal with 26 oz.
+Grind chamber and galvanized steel grind system

 - 1/2 Horsepower Dura-Drive Induction Motor

 - We Come to You 2 -Year In-Home Limited Warranty